Adenomera saci: Description

 Adult males measure 20–23 mm and adult females, based on just one specimen, 24 mm in snout–vent length.
 The snout is pointed in dorsal view and acuminate in lateral view; in males, the snout tip has a weakly to well-developed fleshy ridge.
 The tympanum and supratympanic fold are present.
 The finger tips are rounded but not expanded, without webbing or fringing.
 The toe tips are unexpanded and unflattened; no webbing is present.
 Dorsal coloration consists of 4–6 symmetrically arranged rows of longitudinal dark-colored spots on dark gray to very dark brown background.
 Cream-colored vertebral stripe is present.
 The throat and belly are cream colored, sometimes finely covered with white spots.
 Males have an internal, subgular vocal sac.

 The male advertisement call is a long (72–241 ms) whistle.
 This call is different from that of the morphologically very similar Adenomera martinezi even to the human ear.

 The tadpoles are dorsoventrally compressed.
 Gosner stage 37 tadpole measures 35 mm in total length; the body measures 10 mm.

 Habitat and conservation

 Adenomera saci occurs in montane rock fields with sandy/muddy soil at elevations above 1000 m, and in lowland grassy fields with sandy/muddy soil, almost always associated with palm grove marshes (veredas), at about 350 m above sea level.
 Males call within underground chambers or from exposed calling sites, typically among grassy tufts.
 This species is mainly active during the night, but in rainy days, males can also be heard during the day.

+Scientists have reported these frogs in protected places: Área de Presenvação Ambiental das Nascentes do Rio Vermelho, Área de Presenvação Ambiental do Planalto Central, Área de Presenvação Ambiental Ilha do Bananal/Cantão, Área de Presenvação Ambiental Jalapão, Área de Presenvação Ambiental Pouso Alto, Área de Presenvação Ambiental Serra do Lajeado, Estação Ecológica Serra Geral do Tocantins, Parque Estadual do Araguaia, Parque Estadual do Jalapão, Parque Nacional da Chapada dos Veadeiros, and Parque Nacional do Araguaia.

 The International Union for Conservation of Nature (IUCN) assessed A. saci as a separate species in 2021.
 However, Carvalho and Giaretta (2013) suggest that the current conservation status of Adenomera martinezi, "least concern", should apply to Adenomera saci.
 In contrast, after its redelimitation, they suggest that A. martinezi would qualify as "near threatened".